Shakespeare famously said, “What’s in a name? A rose by any other name would smell just as sweet.”

 Follow this easy formula and you can come up with a name that will be sure to work for you.

-Before you get started there are a few naming principles to keep in mind.
+Before you get started there are a few naming requirements to keep in mind.

 Naming requirement #1 – Your name should be obvious to someone that’s looking for your services.